I Keep Giving Feedback. Nothing Changes.

 Is this your terrain?

-If two or more of these feel familiar, you may be in feedback-pattern terrain.
+If two or more of these feel familiar, this is your terrain.

 The Feedback Governance Map: How feedback becomes usable